 To Milan and Rome with Amma (2007)

 ANIRUDH’S PORTRAITURE OF US.

-We ordered a couple of varieties of Pizza, an assortment of cold cuts (for myself and the kids), fruit drinks and a wine (Chianti) for myself.
-The Pizzas were some of the best we had eaten – that’s saying much as Tuebingen, being close to Italy, has no small measure of Italian cuisine.
+We ordered a couple of varieties of Pizza, an assortment of cold cuts (for the kids and me), fruit drinks, and a bottle of Chianti (for me).
+The Pizzas were some of the best we had eaten – that’s saying much, as Tuebingen, being close to Italy, has no small measure of Italian cuisine.
 Perhaps, we were just too hungry.

 Screen Shot 2017-04-17 at 9.49.38 PM.png

-With stomachs full and limbs lethargic, we started walking towards Piazza (meaning u bran open space, plaza, not “Pizza”) Duoma.
+With stomachs full and limbs lethargic, we started walking towards Piazza Duoma (meaning urban open space, plaza, not “Pizza”).
 Vani peered at the shop windows displaying Italian leather shoes and bags -designer labels with “top” prices.
-Nayatanra eyed plush-toys and dolls (hey look at this Diddlina!).
-Anirudh was curious about the passing trams (especially one with a lady driver) and the road cleaning vehicles with their complex mechanisms, and immaculately dressed Italian Polize.
+Nayantara eyed plush toys and dolls (“hey, look at this Diddlina!”).
+Anirudh was curious about the passing trams (especially the one with a lady driver) and the road cleaning vehicles with their complex mechanisms, and immaculately dressed Italian Polizia.
 He made friends with every Italian mutt he met on the streets and took a multitude of pictures from the rear (he specializes in the retrospective) of people on the street, dogs and even his own furry puppy.

 Screen Shot 2017-04-17 at 9.49.45 PM.png